 - Provide documentation confirming updated vaccination schedule and CPR certification

 Tuition and Costs of ADN Programs in Delaware

-Figuring out the total cost of attendance for a particular ADN program can be key information that helps students make a choice to attend a particular institution.
-Rolled in to the total cost of attendance are items like textbooks, equipment and housing - even uniforms - in addition to tuition costs.
+Figuring out the total cost of attendance for a particular ADN program can be key information that helps students choose to attend a particular institution.
+Rolled into the total cost of attendance are items like textbooks, equipment and housing – even uniforms – in addition to tuition costs.
 The estimated tuition cost for students attending Delaware Technical Community College ranges between $1,800 and $2,000 per semester, depending on how many credits a nursing student takes.
-Overloading courses incurs additional fees, and students may wish to speak with an advisor to research housing and equipment costs for the program.
+Overloading courses incur additional fees, and students may wish to speak with an advisor to research housing and equipment costs for the program.